-A topic element specifies that a topic must be found (or must not be found) by SpeechMiner in an interaction for the interaction to be assigned to the specific category.
+A topic element specifies that a topic must be found (or not found) in an interaction by SpeechMiner for the interaction to be assigned to a specific category.

-A program element specifies which interactions belong to the program for the interaction to be assigned to the specific category.
+A program element specifies which interactions must belong to the program, for the interaction to be assigned to a specific category.